-This article applies to the Appointments module.
-This is a separate module to the previously released Meetings module.
+This article applies to the premium paid Appointments module, that is specially designed for congresses and trade shows.
+This is a separate module to the paid Meetings module.

 The SpotMe Appointments module streamlines the process of setting up and managing meetings at congresses and trade shows, by combining powerful scheduling, room management and engagement functionalities.